 Types of computer viruses

 Viruses come in all shapes, sizes, and threat levels.
 Some will slow you down, while others will destroy your entire system if given half a chance.
-Here are some of the more “popular” computer virus types making their rounds in 2022.
+Here are some of the more common computer virus types making their rounds in 2023.

 A Network virus doesn’t need a file attachment to spread like wildfire.
-It moves directly through online networks and replicates to destroy data, slow down performance, extract personal information, and similar.
+It moves directly through online networks and replicates to destroy data, slow down performance, and extract personal information.

 Browser hijacker virus

-This virus will alter your web browser settings and redirect you to sites you never intended to visit.
-These websites will then capture, store, sell or steal your personal information.
+A browser hijacker virus, also known as a browser redirect virus, will alter your web browser settings and redirect you to sites you never intended to visit.
+These websites are typically malicious and set up to capture, store, sell, or steal your personal information.

-Here’s a fun (or, in this case, not so fun) fact: On May 5th, 2000, the ILOVEYOU virus was released into the world.
-The virus went to a user’s mailbox as an attachment labeled “love letter.”
+Here’s a fun (or, in this case, not so fun) fact: On May 2000, the ILOVEYOU virus was released into the world.
+The virus went to user mailboxes as an attachment labeled “love letter.”
 Once opened, it would systematically erase and destroy important files.

 What looked like a simple email attachment caused 50 million infections within days of being released into the world and, by the end of its rampage, the ILOVEYOU virus caused upwards of $10 billion in damages.

-This is a casebook example of an overwriting virus in action.
+This is a textbook example of an overwriting virus in action.